Manual

 Once you launch Virtual Life Support you will be in the setup environment where you first need to:

-Select manikin
+• Select your manikin

 When you select Other you will have to specify the height of the manikin or alternative object.
 Please specify the accurate height of the “thorax” (where you will push to apply the compressions).
 You can check whether the height is correct by aligning the manikin and putting your flat hand on the right spot.
 When the height is too high, your ghost hand will disappear in the outline of the manikin.
 When it is too low, your hand will appear to float above the manikin outline.